jacobcode01/AutoIQ/README.md

 - It eliminates dependency mismatches and OS-specific issues.
 - Same Docker image can be used to deploy on Render, Docker Hub or run locally with a single docker command.

+### Challenge 7 : Communicating Prediction Uncertainty

+#### Problem
+- A single point prediction doesn't tell a buyer/seller how confident the model actually is.
+- The initial `prediction ± MAE` range broke down in practice : it went negative for cheap cars, was unrealistically tight for expensive ones, and needed the exact training-time MAE hardcoded in `.env`, something a fresh clone wouldn't have.

+#### Solution
+- I replaced it with two `GradientBoostingRegressor` models trained directly on the 10th and 90th percentile of price (quantile loss), reusing the same preprocessing pipeline.
+- The range now scales naturally with the predicted price and can't go negative for realistic inputs, with an additional clip at 0 as a safety net.
+- Both models ship as `lower_pipe.pkl`/`upper_pipe.pkl` alongside the main model, so the range updates automatically whenever the model is retrained, no manual `.env` value to keep in sync.

 <hr>

 ## Folder Structure